Aloo Palak Sabzi (Potato Spinach Stir Fry)

 How to wash spinach?

 Separate the spinach leaves from the thick stems and discard the stems.
-You can keep the soft and tender stems though.
-Fill a large pot with water and add the spinach leaves to the pot.
+You can keep the soft and tender stems, though.
+Fill a large pot with water and add the spinach leaves.

-You can also add a few teaspoon of vinegar or baking soda to the water while washing the spinach to get rid of any pesticides or chemicals.
+You can also add a few teaspoon of vinegar or baking soda to the water while washing the spinach to eliminate pesticides or chemicals.

-Rub them gently with your palms and then let them sit for a minute.
-Now gently remove the leaves from the top of the water. the mud in them will settle down in the pot.
+Rub them gently with your palms, then let them sit for a minute.
+Now, gently remove the leaves from the top of the water.
+The mud in them will settle down in the pot.
 Discard the water with mud and repeat this process 2-3 times until the water runs clear.
+Drain and use.

 To save time, buy already washed and dried spinach leaves.
 They are easily available in the produce section of any supermarket.
 You can also buy it in bulk from Costco.

 To make it with pureed spinach, boil the potatoes separately until tender.
-Peel, and cube the potatoes and keep them aside.
+Peel and cube the potatoes and keep them aside.
 Make the masala as mentioned in the recipe below.
-Once the masala is ready, add in the spinach puree and cook for 5 to 6 minutes, until the curry leaves oil from the side.
-Once done, add the cubed boiled potatoes, cook for 2 to 3 minutes and it is ready to be served.
+Once the masala is ready, add the spinach puree and cook for 5 to 6 minutes, until the curry leaves oil from the side.
+Once done, add the cubed boiled potatoes and cook for 2 to 3 minutes.
+It is ready to be served.

 Variations